go-gorp/gorp/README.md

 Additionally, when using Postgres as your database, you should utilize `$1` instead of `?` placeholders as utilizing `?` placeholders when querying Postgres will result in `pq: operator does not exist` errors.
+Alternatively, use `dbMap.Dialect.BindVar(varIdx)` to get the proper variable binding for your dialect.

 ### time.Time and time zones